-friend of the Conaway family, devastated by the Jan.
-26 fire planned the benefit as an evethe Louisville band, My Darling Asleep, will Assembly of headline with Guilderoy-Byrne Vanguard Art and special guests.
+friend of the Conaway family, the Louisville band, My Darling Asleep, will Assembly of headline with Guilderoy-Byrne Vanguard Art and special guests.
 All proceeds building, bet- from the cover, food and drink ter known as sales and even band fees will go the LAVA to LAVA House.

 "The money raised will be for where the most need is at homes and art present," Austin said.
 "I think out by the to re-equip the artists so that early '90s, leading Crowded blaze, but they can resume their work and long while and seen him put so Henry Austin, a longtime much energy into this collective," Austin said.
-"When we heard of the fire and the losses. ning of Celtic music.
+"When we heard of the fire and the losses. that destroyed ning of Celtic music.
 Austin's we wanted to do something to support this group and aid them in resuming their ability to create.
 An artist typically lives and breathes what they do, and gain far more than monetarily from their work."